alissin/little-big-tips/_pattern-algorithm/state/README.md

 #### Solution suggestion
 In this case, our enemy skeleton has the following states: Resurrection, Idle, Hit, Walk, Attack and Death.<br/>
-_Note_: To keep this example simple, we will implement only 3 states: Idle, Walk, Attack.
-After that, you will get the idea and will be able to implement the other states with no problem.
+<sub>_Note_: To keep this example simple, we will implement only 3 states: Idle, Walk, Attack.
+After that, you will get the idea and will be able to implement the other states with no problem.</sub>

 In the hierarchy, create a game object and name it as `Enemy`: